Strip clubs of titles for salary cap breaches, says Premiership review

 Saracens, winners of four Premiership titles in the past five years, were sanctioned for spending above the league's 7 million-pounds ($9 million) salary cap, docked points and will be relegated from the top flight this season.

-"It is important that my recommendations should be viewed as a package of measures which, if taken together, will go a long way to restoring the integrity of the regulations," Myners wrote in the 55-page review https://media-cdn.incrowdsports.com/4c20e3b1-ed1c-4922-bf7f-e9ab34d2581e.pdf.
+"It is important that my recommendations should be viewed as a package of measures which, if taken together, will go a long way to restoring the integrity of the regulations," Myners wrote in the 55-page review.

 "They should not be viewed as a menu of options from which to pick and choose."